pavelannin/Keemun-Kotlin/README.md

 )
 ```

+# Template generator plugin

+## Intellij / Android Studio

+1. Install the `Keemun template` plugin from the marketplace
+2. Open the context menu in the package, select: New -> Other -> Keemun feature
+3. Fill in the name of the feature
+4. Profit

 # Sample project
 The sample project is a screen with two counters: synchronous and asynchronous.
 The synchronous counter is modified in `Update`,
 demonstrating state changes, while the asynchronous counter is modified in `EffectHandler`, simulating asynchronous business logic.